gwilku/jscan-docs/general/comunity_videos.rst

         <p><strong><a href="https://www.youtube.com/watch?v=BRA6blYbcMY" target="_blank">JSCAN - The One Essential Wrangler Tool</a></strong><br/>
         Language: English<br/>
         Author: The Garage Studio<br/>
-        A comprehensive review highlighting JScan as a must-have tool for Jeep Wrangler owners:contentReference[oaicite:2]{index=2}.
+        A comprehensive review highlighting JScan as a must-have tool for Jeep Wrangler.
 It shows how to install and use JScan, and compares its cost and features with other solutions, covering tire/gear support, diagnostics, and off-road features.</p>
     </div>

     <div style="clear: both;"></div>